-Abraham Lincoln and Frederick Douglas: The Story Behind An American Friendship by Russell Freedman
+Abraham Lincoln and Frederick Douglas: The Story Behind an American Friendship by Russell Freedman

 Another winning book by Russell Freedman

-To be published in June of 2012 by Clarion Books (DWD's Reviews received an advance copy for review purposes)
+Published in June of 2012 by Clarion Books (DWD's Reviews received an advance copy for review purposes)

 Russell Freedman received the Newbery Medal for his 1989 book Lincoln: A Photobiography and he returns to familiar ground with this dual biography.
 He begins with Douglass and then alternates back and forth between the two men, highlighting important aspects of their lives and the areas that they had in common (such as being self-educated, self-made men).